AleksandraPaszkowska/sales-performance-analysis-excel/README.md

-# Sales Performance Analysis — Excel Dashboard
+# Online Retail Sales Analysis — Excel Dashboard

 ## Project overview

-This project presents a sales performance analysis for a fictional retail/e-commerce company.
+This project presents an exploratory sales analysis of an online retail dataset.
-The goal of the analysis is to identify sales trends, evaluate profitability, compare product categories and regions, and prepare a clear Excel dashboard for business decision-making.
+The goal of the analysis is to clean transactional sales data, identify revenue trends, analyze customer and product performance, and create a clear Excel dashboard for business decision-making.

+## Dataset

+The dataset contains online retail transactions, including invoice numbers, product descriptions, quantities, invoice dates, unit prices, customer IDs and countries.

+Dataset source: UCI Machine Learning Repository / Kaggle.

 ## Tools used